vtex-apps/minicart/README.md

 :construction: :construction: :construction:

 #### Configuration
-You can check all props that Minicart exports that can change their behavior and interface.
+You can check all props of minicart that can change their behavior and interface.

 | Prop name          | Type       | Description                                                                 |